 Orthotics play a critical role in SMA treatment

 Immediately after being diagnosed, Asher contracted a cold.
-Complications led to a total of six months in the hospital for Asher.
+Complications led to a total of six months in the hospital.
 During this time, Asher received a breakthrough treatment for SMA called Spinraza.
 He also worked frequently with physical, occupational, and speech therapists to maximize his potential to gain strength.

-The bracing Asher uses daily gives him opportunities to sit and stand – assisted and, now, at the right times, unassisted.
-Asher has learned to propel a manual wheelchair and, because he has comfortable orthoses, he favors being upright – where he can chase his brothers and choose his own way forward, just like any toddler should be able to do.
+The bracing Asher uses daily gives him opportunities to sit and stand – assisted, and now, at the right times, unassisted.
+Asher has learned to propel a manual wheelchair and, because he has comfortable orthoses, he favors being upright – so he can chase his brothers and choose his own way forward, just like any toddler should be able to do.

 Asher took another amazing leap forward after receiving a second groundbreaking medication in the fall of 2019, a gene therapy drug called Zolgensma.
-Less than a month after receiving it, Asher was beginning to sit independently, busting through the traditional milestone barrier for his diagnosis.
+Within a month of receiving it, Asher was beginning to sit independently, bursting through the traditional milestone barrier for his diagnosis.

 Less than a decade ago, Asher’s diagnosis would have been considered terminal.
 Today, his continued progress is a lesson for each member of his care team and a testimony to perseverance and the hope to be found in advancing treatment plans.